Hearing Nothing Doesn't Mean Nothing's Happening

 Are you frustrated by medication nonadherence and the challenges of polypharmacy?

-Of men surveyed are dissatisfied with the effectiveness of their BPH medication.3
+About half of men surveyed are dissatisfied with their BPH medication.3

-Of patients are non-adherent with their BPH medications after one year.4
+Up to 71% of patients are non-adherent with their BPH meds after one year.4

 Of men on BPH medications experience <4 point IPSS symptom improvement5